HOW TO OPTIMISE YOUR SUPPLY NETWORK?

-Why is it crucial to optimise your supply chain network?
+Why is it crucial to optimise your supply network?

 In a global economy with intense competition leading to price reductions, margins are under pressure, and companies must adapt their supply chain to maintain profitability.